ClevelandHenry22/Unencrypted-login-test/README.md

 `nano index.html`

-                 - after creating the file index.html inside it paste the code from index.html in files section
+                 - creates the file index.html paste code from index.html in files section
+                 - serves as the main landing page containing the login form where users enter their username and password

 `nano login.php`

-                 - create another file login.php and paste the code in files section.
+                 - creates another file login.php, paste the code from login.php in files section
                  - processed login form submissions by checking entered credentials against the stored `users.txt`

 `nano dashboard.php`

-                 - creates file dashboard.php paste code in files
+                 - creates file dashboard.php, paste code from dashboard.php in files section

                  -displays the protected dashboard page that only logged-in users access after successful authentication